cswank/xbee/README.md

 ## Setting Up a Pair XBees

+Using two Pro S2B Xbees, I was able to get a proof of concept setup working.
 You need to set up a coordinator and a router.
 For the coordinator load the "Coordinator API" firmware and apply these settings: